yasirbhutta/yasirbhutta.github.io/python/docs/files-handling/reading-writing-files.md

 ---
 layout: page
-title: Reading and Writing Files in Python: A Beginner's Guide
+title: "Reading and Writing Files in Python | Beginner's Guide"
-description: Working with files is a fundamental skill in Python programming.
-Whether you're saving user data, reading configuration files, or processing large dat...
-keywords: file, open, line, txt, files
+description: "Learn how to read and write files in Python with simple examples.
+Master file handling in Python using open(), read(), write(), and with statements."
+keywords: python read file, python write file, file handling in python, open file python, python file examples
 ---
-# Reading and Writing Files in Python: A Beginner's Guide

 Working with files is a fundamental skill in Python programming.
 Whether you're saving user data, reading configuration files, or processing large datasets, file operations are essential.
 Let's break down the basics with clear examples.